pygfx/pygfx/docs/transparency.rst

 good results out of the box do exist, but are slow and/or consume considerably more memory.
 In PyGfx we provide a few different methods that are relatively lean.

-There are 3 levels of control with regard to dealing with transparency:
+There are 3 levels of control:

 1. Use the default ``material.alpha_mode = "auto"``:

-In this mode, solid objects write depth but also blend.
-Objects that are opaque (alpha=1) are rendered correctly, and objects that are (partially) transparent too, as long as the objects don't intersect (i.e. can be sorted based on their distance from the camera).
+In this mode, solid objects write depth and blend.
+Objects that are opaque (alpha=1) are rendered correctly, as are objects that are (partially) transparent, as long as the objects don't intersect (in other words, they can be sorted based on their distance from the camera).
 Objects with ``material.opacity<1`` behave the same as with ``alpha_mode`` "blend".

 2. Set ``material.alpha_mode`` to a preset string:

 These provide configurations for common cases.
 Examples are "solid", "blend", "dither", and several more.
+See below for a full list of options and descriptions.

 3. Set the ``alpha_config`` dictionary to have full control: